Recipe Overview

 - Preheat oven to 350°F.

-- Pat lamb shanks dry with paper towel and season shanks on all sides with 1/2 teaspoon of salt and 1/4 teaspoon pepper.
+- Pat lamb shanks dry with paper towel and season shanks on all sides with ½ teaspoon salt and ¼ teaspoon pepper.2 lamb shanks, 1 to 1½ pounds each, 1 ½ teaspoons kosher salt, divided, ⅛ teaspoon coarse ground black pepper, more to taste

 - Heat olive oil over medium-high heat in a large Dutch oven (lamb shanks should be able to fit in one layer).
-Carefully place the lamb shanks in the oil and sear until brown on all sides, 7-8 minutes total.
-Transfer to a plate.
+Carefully place the lamb shanks in the oil and sear until brown on all sides, 7 to 8 minutes total.
+Transfer to a plate.2 tablespoons olive oil

-- Cook for one hour, remove from oven and check the level of the liquid.
+- Bake for one hour, remove from oven and check the level of the liquid.
 If necessary add more beef stock.
 Flip the lamb shanks over so that the portion that was out of the liquid is now submerged.
-Return to oven, covered, and continue to cook for another hour.
+Return the pan to the oven, covered, and continue to bake for another hour.

 - If desired, skim off any fat/oil that has come to the surface of the pan.
-Taste and season with salt and pepper as needed.
+Taste the sauce, and season with salt and pepper as needed.

-- Serve lamb shanks with sauce and vegetables with couscous, rice, or quinoa, garnished with fresh parsley.
+- Serve lamb shanks with sauce (including diced vegetables) with couscous, rice, or quinoa, garnished with fresh parsley.

 Notes

-- Serving size: One lamb shank typically serves one person but it's a pretty generously sized portion.
-If desired, remove meat from shank before serving and divide into 2 portions for each shank.
+- How many lamb shanks you’ll need: One lamb shank typically serves one person but it’s a pretty generously sized portion.
+If you want, remove the meat from each shank and divide it into 2 servings per shank.

-- Slow Cooker Method: Brown the shanks and make the sauce on the stovetop, as directed.
-Once you've completed that, transfer everything to your slow cooker and cook on low for 8 hours.
-The sauce may be a little juicier.
+- Slow cooker method: Brown the shanks and make the sauce on the stovetop,as directed.
+Once you’ve completed that, transfer everything to your slow cooker and cook on low for 8 hours.
+The sauce will be a little juicier.

 Thank you for doing this for me.
 You’re a gem :)